tinawen02/IOU/README.md

 ## Overview
 ### Description
-IOU is an app that helps a group of people split a bill after a night out at a restaurant.
-Instead of having to calculate by hand the amount each person owes after tips, discounts, etc., IOU allows a user to quickly determine who is responsible for what.
+IOU is a tool that helps users keep track of their restaurant bills to make sure that each person only pays for the items they ordered.
+Instead of having to calculate by hand the amount each person owes after tips, discounts and taxes, IOU allows a user to quickly determine who is responsible for what.

 ### App Evaluation
-[Evaluation of your app across the following attributes]
-- **Category:** Social Media
+- **Category:** Finance
 - **Mobile:** The app is primarily suited for mobile users because it gives users easy access at restaurants.
-- **Story:** Each user can begin with an account, with the notifying other users that they owe a certain amount of money to another.
+- **Story:** A user can use IOU after registering for an account.
 - **Market:** Any individual over the age 12 can choose to use this app.
-- **Habit:** This app could be used every time the user needs to split a bill at a restaurant.
+- **Habit:** This app can be used every time the user needs to split a bill at a restaurant, or when a user wants to explore nearby restaurants.
-- **Scope:** The application would have the core feature of being able to split a bill for a group of people - and eventually being able to render a map with pins locating the places each user has eaten.
+- **Scope:** The application has core features of being able to split a bill for a group of people.
+IOU is also able to show a list of nearby restaurants a user can explore.

 ## Product Spec

 ### 1. User Stories (Required and Optional)